fweiss/Etappe/README.md

 * number of layovers (transfers)
 * trip duration
 * layover duration
-* transit carriers (allow/deny)
+* transit agencies (allow/deny)
 * fare cost
 * ...and so on

-Many transit carriers (agencies) publish route information and real-time schedules via web service interfaces (APIs).
+Many transit agencies (agencies) publish route information and real-time schedules via web service interfaces (APIs).
 Although there is a standard protocol, it does not appear to provide the real time data this application requires.